-- TSP installment payments (a fixed dollar amount or one based on life expectancy) - Single withdrawals (\$1,000 minimum) - Annuities (purchased for you from our annuity vendor; \$3,500 minimum) You can choose any of these options or any combination of them.
+• TSP installment payments (a fixed dollar amount or one based on life expectancy)

+• Single withdrawals (\$1,000 minimum)

-The TSP Modernization Act of 2017, which went into effect September 15, 2019, provides TSP participants with more flexible withdrawal options.
-After you separate from service, you can take multiple post-separation partial withdrawals.
+• Annuities (purchased for you from TSP's annuity vendor; \$3,500 minimum) You can choose any of these options or any combination of them.
+After you separate from service, vou can take multiple post-separation partial withdrawals.
 If you're 59 1/2 or older and still working in federal civilian service, you can take up to four in-service withdrawals each year.
-There is no limit to the number of partial withdrawals you can take after separating from federal service except for the limit of one every 30 calendar days.
+There is no limit to the number of partial withdrawals vou can take after separating from federal service except for the limit of one every 30 calendar days.
 Separated participants can take monthly, quarterly or annual payments and stop, start or make changes to your installment payments at any time.
 Having taken age-based in-service withdrawals does not prevent you from taking post-separation partial withdrawals.
 You now have the option to take your withdrawals only from Roth, only from your traditional balance or on a pro rata basis from both.

-200 May an employee who qualifies for FERS or CSRS disability benefits withdraw his or her TSP savings?
+197 May an employee who qualifies for FERS or CSRS disability benefits withdraw their TSP savings?

 Yes.
-He or she has the same withdrawal options as those described in the answer to question 199.
+They have the same withdrawal options as those described in the answer to question 196.

-201 If an employee chooses to withdraw his or her funds from the TSP by means of a life annuity, how many different types of annuities are available?
+198 If an employee chooses to withdraw funds from the TSP by means of a life annuity, how many different types of annuities are available?